What’s the catch? Some companies will advertise a free furnace but then upcharge for everything – even the glue to put your grilles back on

-- Upgrade to a Smart Thermostat – a smart thermostat makes it easy to adjust your thermostat settings regardless of where you are.
+- Upgrade to a Smart Thermostat – a smart thermostat makes saving energy with AC easier.
+With a smart thermostat, you can adjust your thermostat settings regardless of where you are.
 From just a touch on your phone, you can warm up the home a couple of degrees while you’re away to save money on your bills.
 Smart thermostats can even learn your habits and adjust automatically or you can choose to set certain temperatures at certain times.

 - Block Out Sunlight – although it may be tempting to allow the natural light in, allowing additional sunlight to enter your home means that you’re also allowing the heat to come with it.
 The added sunlight and heat in your home will make your air conditioner work harder just to cool your home down again.
 You can avoid unnecessarily higher bills by just keeping your blinds shut.

-These are just a few of our highly recommended tips for conserving air conditioning energy for your home.
+These are just a few of our highly recommended tips for saving energy with AC (and money, too!).
 If you are looking for additional upgrades to your home’s air conditioning system to save even more money, you can contact us at Colley (979) 265-4711!
-We’re your full service air conditioning and heating company based in Clute servicing the Brazoria County, Houston and surrounding areas.
+We’re your full service air conditioning and heating company based in Clute, serving the Brazoria County, Houston and surrounding areas.